tangodata/draft.tangoandchaos/source/pages/06/06_30_outsidelines.md

 ---
-title: Outside lines
+title: Outside the lines | 2008
+navtitle: Outside the Lines
 chapter: '06'
 slug: 30_outsidelines
+parent: 01_school
 date: 2006-01-01
 ---

-## Outside the Lines
+# Outside the Lines

 The problem with learning tango isn't that there aren't enough classes.
 The problem is that there are too _many_ -- and most of them are bad.
 A serious student of tango is forced to sort through a lot of garbage to find something valuable.
 In the end, the real challenge becomes not so much figuring out what tango is, but what it isn't.